-The normal NFR 5 rules apply when claiming mileage for electric and hybrid cars:
+Normal NFR B4 rules apply when claiming mileage for electric and hybrid cars.

-- electric cars - travel rates apply to the medium size car category of 1201cc to 1500cc
+- electric cars – an electric vehicle (EV) rate applies.
+The EV rate is the rate that applies to cars in the medium size car category of 1201cc to 1500cc

 - hybrid cars – apply the travel rates applicable to the cc of the car

 Expenses for subsistence costs can be paid to you if you are working away from your base.
 The payment is based on the rates approved by the Department of Health.